Before You Get Started

 Model 1: Home-Based Services

-Home-based respite services may be provided through a public health nursing agency, a social service department, a volunteer association, a private nonprofit agency and/or a private homemaker service or home health agency.
+In addition to respite providers you may find and train yourself, home-based respite services may be provided through a public health nursing agency, a social service department, a volunteer association, a private nonprofit agency, and/or a private homemaker service or home health agency.
 A trained and perhaps licensed employee of the agency is available to come into the home and offer respite.
 Ideally, services should be available twenty-four hours a day, 365 days per year.

 Model 2: Sitter-Companion Services